Ryyus/Nanako-discordChatBot/README_en.md

 Nanako Chan is a Chinese/English discord chat bot written by python3, and shee needs discord bot token and openai token in order to do things

 ### example:
-Q: 娜娜子晚上好<br>
+Q: Nanako good evening<br>
-A: 晚上好！有什么我可以帮助你的吗？
+A: Good evening!
+How can I assist you today?

-Q: 娜娜子你能干嘛<br>
+Q: Nanako what can you do<br>
-A: 你好！作为一个虚拟助手，我可以帮助你回答问题、提供信息、进行翻译、订购商品或服务等。有什么我可以帮你的吗？
+A: Hello!
+I can help answer your questions, provide information, assist with scheduling and reminders, offer general assistance and more.
+Feel free to ask me anything!

 ### Quick start :
 1. Download nanakoBot.py to your folder/desktop.